1–2 spots available for Q2 · Claim yours

 How much should I spend on design (UI/UX) in an MVP phase?

 Minimal.
 Use design systems like TailwindCSS or Bootstrap to avoid starting from scratch.
 Spend 1–2 days on layout and visual hierarchy.
 Don't hire a designer for pixel-perfect mocks.
 Your first users will tolerate "functional but plain" if the core product works.
 Design polish is a v2 investment.
-In GigEasy, we used TailwindCSS defaults and shipped in 3 weeks.
-We'll invest in design once we have paying customers.
+On GigEasy, TailwindCSS defaults kept the UI clean while I focused on shipping.

 What if I need a mobile app for my MVP?

 Build web-responsive, not native mobile.
 A mobile-responsive website reaches 80% of your MVP user base.
 Native iOS and Android apps add 8–12 weeks and 2x the engineering budget.
-For GigEasy, we skipped mobile entirely in the MVP.
-If mobile users became critical (they didn't), we'd build it in v1.1.
+On GigEasy, mobile web was enough for v1.
 Optimize for the 80% case, not the 20%.

 How much of my MVP budget should go to infrastructure vs. people?

 For a Laravel + React MVP, labor is 80%, infrastructure is 20%.
 You'll spend $500–1500/month on cloud hosting (AWS, DigitalOcean).
 You'll spend $30K–70K on engineering time.
-Don't over-optimize infrastructure costs; your constraint is shipping speed, not server efficiency.
+Don't obsess over infrastructure costs; your constraint is shipping speed, not server efficiency.

 If my MVP succeeds, how hard is it to scale the Laravel + React stack?

 Very doable, but non-trivial.
 You'll hit scaling walls around 10K concurrent users (database load, API latency).
-At that point, you'll optimize: database indexing, caching (Redis), API pagination, async workers, CDN for static assets.
-These are standard scaling moves, not "we chose the wrong tech" problems.
-Both Laravel and React have solid scaling stories.
-Other teams at this scale use Rails, Django, Node, and Go—all equally scalable.
+At that point, you tune: database indexing, caching (Redis), API pagination, async workers, CDN for static assets.
+These are standard moves, not "we chose the wrong tech" problems.
+Both Laravel and React hold up at this scale.
+Other teams here use Rails, Django, Node, and Go—all fine choices.
 The architecture is more important than the language.

 Should I worry about technical debt in my MVP?

 Yes, but strategically.
 Don't ship untested code.
 Don't have 1000-line functions.
 Don't hardcode configuration.
 Do these things right even in week one, and you'll thank yourself in month three.
 What you can defer: optimization (code runs slow), advanced features (search filters, analytics), and polish (pixel-perfect design, animations).
-In GigEasy, we paid down technical debt continuously.
-By launch, our test coverage was 75%, our API contract was solid, and our code was readable.
+On GigEasy, I paid down technical debt continuously.
+By launch, test coverage was solid, the API contract was clean, and the code was readable.
 That wasn't extra work; it was discipline that saved time later.

 Key Takeaways and Next Steps